jeff-k/bio-seq/README.md

 The `Codec` trait describes the coding/decoding process for the symbols of a biological sequence.
 This trait can be derived procedurally.
 There are four built-in codecs:

-* `codec::Dna`, Using the lexicographically ordered 2-bit representation
+* `codec::dna::Dna`, Using the lexicographically ordered 2-bit representation

-* `codec::Iupac`, IUPAC nucleotide ambiguity codes are represented with 4 bits.
+* `codec::iupac::Iupac`, IUPAC nucleotide ambiguity codes are represented with 4 bits.
 This automatically gives us membership semantics for bitwise operations.
 Logical `or` is the union:

     ```rust
     assert_eq!(iupac!("AS-GYTNA") | iupac!("ANTGCAT-"), iupac!("ANTGYWNA"));